Mitchell Starc: 2017–2018

-Starc spent time recovering from his injury before traveling for Australia's 2018 away tour of South Africa, where he had not previously played red-ball cricket.
+Starc spent time recovering from his injury before travelling for Australia's 2018 away tour of South Africa, where he had not previously played red-ball cricket.
 In the first Test match of the series, he took five wickets in the first innings and 4 in the second to achieve match bowling figures of 9 for 109, for which he won the Man of the Match award.
 He was able to get reverse swing with the ball, owing to the way the abrasive pitch at Kingsmead Cricket Ground roughed up the ball.
 During the match he engaged in "fiery exchanges" with South African batsman Theunis de Bruyn as well as South African spectators.
 In the second Test match, Starc came into disagreement with his captain Steve Smith over how to bowl to South African batsman AB de Villiers.
 Smith directed Starc to bowl "negatively" to de Villiers, who had scored a century, asking him to deliberately bowl the ball down the leg side so that de Villiers couldn't reach it to score runs and keep the strike for the next over.
 Starc played with a calf problem and bowled poorly during the match, only taking one wicket, which put him in doubt to play in the third Test match.
 Starc passed a fitness test to play in the third Test match, but he was ruled out of the final match of the series with a stress fracture in his right leg.
 The series was overshadowed by the 2018 Australian ball-tampering scandal.
 The Australian team was caught in the third Test match using sandpaper to rough the cricket ball and make it easier to swing, which is against the laws of cricket.
 (Note: Law 41.3.2 says "It is an offence for any player to take any action which changes the condition of the ball.")
 On the day that they were caught cheating, Smith claimed that "the leadership group" had come up with the plan together, which would have implicated Starc as he had been a member of the leadership group at various times.
 Starc was not found to be involved, but Cricket Australia gave Smith a 12-month ban from international and domestic cricket and a subsequent 12-month ban from team leadership positions.
 Months after the scandal, Starc said that his relationship with Smith had been "strained", but remained "very much intact".